TN 8 (10-24)

 2. 2.

 In certain situations, policy permits adjudicators to make a fully favorable step five determination without considering step three.
-For related policy, see subsection DI 24515.020C.9.
+For related policy, see DI 24515.020C.9.

 C. The endpoint of the sequential evaluation